puppetlabs/puppetlabs-patching_as_code/README.md

 ```
 The module provides 5 patch groups out of the box:
 ```
-testing:   patches every 2nd Thursday of the month, between 07:00 and 09:00, performs a reboot
+testing:   patches every 2nd Thursday of the month, between 07:00 and 09:00, performs a reboot if needed
-early:     patches every 3rd Monday   of the month, between 20:00 and 22:00, performs a reboot
+early:     patches every 3rd Monday   of the month, between 20:00 and 22:00, performs a reboot if needed
-primary:   patches every 3rd Friday   of the month, between 22:00 and 00:00, performs a reboot
+primary:   patches every 3rd Friday   of the month, between 22:00 and 00:00, performs a reboot if needed
-secondary: patches every 3rd Saturday of the month, between 22:00 and 00:00, performs a reboot
+secondary: patches every 3rd Saturday of the month, between 22:00 and 00:00, performs a reboot if needed
-late:      patches every 4th Saturday of the month, between 22:00 and 00:00, performs a reboot
+late:      patches every 4th Saturday of the month, between 22:00 and 00:00, performs a reboot if needed
 ```
 There are also 2 special built-in patch groups:
 ```
-always:    patches immediately when a patch is available, can patch in any agent run, performs a reboot
+always:    patches immediately when a patch is available, can patch in any agent run, performs a reboot if needed
 never:     never performs any patching and does not reboot
 ```